 6. Collect quality data from multiple sources

-A combination of accurate data and relevant indicators provide credible evidence of changes associated with your project interventions and thus, enable you to make informed decisions.
-Whether using existing data or collecting your own through data collection forms or digital data collection tools; gathering clear, useful and relevant data from multiple sources helps to gauge progress at various levels of the project in a more expansive manner, while diversifying the impact of M&E and making it more comprehensive and efficient.
-But just like indicators, the trick here is also choosing quality over quantity, collecting and using only what you need – irrelevant data can cost you time, resources and a lot of headache.
+Whether using existing data or collecting your own, gathering clear, useful and relevant data from multiple sources helps to gauge progress at various levels of the project in a more expansive manner, while diversifying the impact of M&E and making it more comprehensive and efficient.
+But just like indicators, the trick here is also choosing quality over quantity, only collecting and using what you need – irrelevant data can cost you time, resources and a lot of headache.
 Check how TolaData can help bring data from multiple sources under one roof.

 7. Employ a participatory and inclusive approach

-A participatory and inclusive approach to M&E increases the sense of ownership and motivation amongst all team members, field staff, beneficiaries, stakeholders, donors and parties associated with the project.
-This ensures that every member involved has an opportunity to voice their opinions and provide input on assessing the situation, shaping project design/plans and identifying the desired results.
-It also helps members to support every activity and intervention, diagnose and understand underlying problems, predict likely scenarios and participate in decision-making around the direction of the project as active participants rather than passive recipients.
+A participatory and inclusive approach to M&E increases the sense of ownership and motivation amongst all team members, field staff, beneficiaries, stakeholders, donors and other parties associated with the project.
+This ensures that every member involved has an opportunity to voice their opinions and provide input on assessing the situation, shaping project design/plans and identifying the desired results and participating in decision-making around the direction of the project as active participants rather than passive recipients.
 This helps build local capacity and ownership to manage and sustain the project and develop collaboration and consensus at different levels.

 8. Disseminate periodic results to a broad audience

 In traditional M&E, reporting was usually done annually or towards the closing of the project and mostly only to the senior management team and donors but this is no longer a recommended practice.
 Reporting should be periodic and multidirectional.